SignPath/website/code-signing/theory/index.md

 ## Public-key cryptography

-Code signing is based on public-key cryptography (also known as asymmetric cryptography).
+Code Signing is based on public-key cryptography (also known as asymmetric cryptography).
 This method allows digital data to be signed in a secure and verifiable way.

 The basic concept of public-key cryptography is that keys are always generated in pairs: a public key and a private key.
 The private key is only known to its owner, while the public key is known to everyone.